boluwatife-create/mtn-churn-analysis/README.md

 Based on the analysis, the following strategic actions are recommended:

 1. Improve Network Quality in High-Risk Regions
-Focus infrastructure upgrades in states with the highest churn-related revenue loss Reduce complaints related to poor connectivity
+-Focus infrastructure upgrades in states with the highest churn-related revenue loss -Reduce complaints related to poor connectivity

-3. Optimize Pricing and Subscription Plans
+2. Optimize Pricing and Subscription Plans
 Review high-churn plans and adjust pricing structures Introduce flexible or bundled plans to improve value perception

-5. Strengthen Customer Retention for New Users Implement onboarding programs for new customers (first 3–6 months) Offer incentives such as bonus data or discounts to improve early engagement
+3. Strengthen Customer Retention for New Users Implement onboarding programs for new customers (first 3–6 months) Offer incentives such as bonus data or discounts to improve early engagement

-7. Address Key Churn Drivers Directly
+4. Address Key Churn Drivers Directly
 Reduce data consumption issues through better plan design Improve customer service responsiveness
 Monitor competitor offerings and adjust strategies accordingly

-9. Target High-Value Customers at Risk
+5. Target High-Value Customers at Risk
 Identify customers with high revenue contribution who are likely to churn Implement personalized retention strategies (loyalty rewards, exclusive offers)

-11. Leverage Customer Feedback
+6. Leverage Customer Feedback
 Actively analyze customer reviews and complaints
 Use feedback loops to continuously improve service delivery

  Tools Used